themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

       alert "Invite requested.
 We'll be in touch soon.
 Thanks for your interest in Urkelforce!"
 ```

 This is pretty straightforward.
-We’re using jQuery to get the value our user has passed to the `[name=“emailAddress”]` field and then setting two additional values `invited: false` and `requested: ( new Date() ).getTime()`.
+We’re using jQuery to get the value our user has passed to the `[name=“emailAddress”]` field (converting the value to lowercase to prevent getting a mixed case value from the user) and then setting two additional values `invited: false` and `requested: ( new Date() ).getTime()`.
 The `invited: false` key/value is saying that our user has _not_ been invited yet.
 We’re going to make use of this later on to determine which list our invite should show up on.

 Finally, to make things easier on admin’s, we pass a unix timestamp for the current time (when the form is actually submitted) using the `( new Date() ).getTime()` method.